Find schools that offer these popular programs

-Becoming a Preschool Teacher: Step-by-Step Guide
+Becoming a Preschool Teacher

-|Degree Level||A high school diploma combined with early childhood education certification may suffice; associate's degree or bachelor's degree preferred in some settings*|
+|Degree Level||High school diploma and early childhood education certification (minimum); associate's degree or bachelor's degree preferred in some settings|

-|Degree Field||Early childhood education; childcare*|
+|Degree Field||Early childhood education|

 |Experience||Work experience with children is usually required to teach preschool|

-|Additional Requirements||Pass background check, have mandatory immunizations, meet minimum training requirements and continuing education credits*|
+|Additional Requirements||Pass background check, mandatory immunizations, meet minimum training requirements and continuing education credits|

-Sources: *U.S. Bureau of Labor Statistics, **ONET Online.
+Sources: U.S. Bureau of Labor Statistics, ONET Online

-Step 1: Choose Training Suited to Your Goal
+Step 1: Choose Your Training

 Education and training requirements vary depending upon the type of preschool.
-In childcare centers, preschool teachers are generally required to have a least a high school diploma and certification in early childhood education.
+In childcare centers, preschool teachers are generally required to have at least a high school diploma and certification in early childhood education.
 Preschool teachers in Head Start programs need to have at least an associate's degree.
-Associate of Arts (A.A.), Associate of Science (A.S.), and Associate in Arts in Teaching (A.A.T.) programs in early childhood teaching are available.
+Associate of Arts (A.A.), Associate of Science (A.S.), and Associate of Arts in Teaching (A.A.T.) programs in early childhood teaching are available.
 The A.A.T. degree is intended for those who want to transfer their credits to a 4-year degree.
-An associate's degree may suffice for employment with Head Start; however, by 2013, at least 50% of teachers at Head Start programs must have a bachelor's degree, reports the BLS.
+An associate's degree may suffice for employment with Head Start; however, at least 50% of teachers nationwide must have a bachelor's degree, according to the Bureau of Labor Statistics (BLS).
 Preschool teachers in public schools typically need a bachelor's degree.

-- Explore different preschool teaching philosophies.
+In addition, try exploring different preschool teaching philosophies.
 There are a variety of preschool educational philosophies that approach early childhood education in various ways.

 A preschool teacher can gain broader employment options by earning a bachelor's degree in education.
 Common topics covered will include behavior assessment and management, math teaching methods, educational psychology, and reading instruction methods.
 Education programs require teaching practicum experiences, where students work directly in classroom settings.